timarcher/Drone/wiki/ArduPilot-Config/ArduPilot-Config.md

 # Factory Reset the Parameters
 If, for some reason, you ever want to reset all of the parameters to their defaults you can follow any of the methods [listed here](https://ardupilot.org/copter/docs/common-parameter-reset.html).

+To reset all params to defaults in MavProxy, first install MavProxy and then open MavProxy and run these commands:
+- link add COM6
+- param show FORMAT_VERSION
+- param set FORMAT_VERSION 0
+- reboot